-It gets good reviews and promises to cover around 5,500 square feet, which is more than enough for my needs.
-Best of all, at around $150 for three nodes it is one of the less expensive options out there.
+It got good reviews and promised to cover around 5,500 square feet, which is more than enough for my needs.
+Best of all, at around $150 for three nodes, it was one of the less expensive options out there.

 There are three main areas of my home where I most often use my laptop or cell phone and was most interested in improving the Wi-Fi signal:

-- The Kitchen Table: I work from home one day or more a week and use the kitchen table as my desk.
-The kitchen is separated from our old router by one plaster wall.
-Although the signal here is usually good, any increase in speed would help me be more efficient.
+- The Kitchen: When I work from home, I use the kitchen table as my desk.
+The kitchen is separated from our old router by a plaster wall.
+Although the signal was usually good there, I knew any increase in speed would help me be more efficient.

 - The Porch: When the weather is nice, I like to work on the porch sometimes.
 More importantly, I love streaming music from my phone to a wireless speaker when we have guests over.
-The porch is separated from the router by several plaster walls and is outdoors.
-The signal here is weak at best, non-existent at worst.
+The porch is separated from the router by several plaster walls, and of course, it’s outdoors.
+The signal here was weak at best, non-existent at worst.

 Setting Up a Wi-Fi Mesh System

-Here’s what the Deco M5 looks like straight out of the box:
+Here’s what the Deco M5 looked like straight out of the box:

-As you can see, there’s not a lot to set up.
-It’s just the nodes, their power cords and an ethernet cable.
+As you can see, there wasn’t a lot to set up.
+It’s just the nodes, their power cords, and an Ethernet cable.

 Most mesh systems these days come with an app that walks you through the set-up of your system.
 That was the case with the Deco M5.
 I found this process to be a breeze with the help of the app.
 The steps consisted of: